Litetokens/Documentation/English_Documentation/Glossary.md

 ## Address
 Account credentials on LITETOKENS's network are given by a key pair, which consists of a private key and a public key, the latter being derived from the former through an algorithm.
 The public key is usually used for session key encryption, signature verification and encrypting data that could be decrypted by a corresponding private key.
 ## Allowance
 Block production rewards are sent to a sub-account.
-SRs can claim their reward on Litescan.
+LEs can claim their reward on Litescan.
 ## API
 API is mainly used for the development of client terminals.
 With API support, token issuance platform can be designed by developers themselves.
 ## Application Layer